Bpless/shellstream/README.md

 # Limitations

 This initial version is naive.
-It is not cross-platform at this point, depending on a number of unix commands.
-That will come with time.
+It is not cross-platform at this point, dependent on a number of unix commands.
+There are also zero tests at present -- I plan to add them shortly.